nickdala/spring-boot-grpc-azure-storage-emulator/README.md

 ### Verify Azurite emulator for local Azure Storage development is running

-First verify that the Azurite container is running by running the following command:
+First verify that the Azurite container is running by executing the following command:

 ```
 docker ps